Deductibles, copays and coinsurance – oh my!

 - John’s wife Laurie hasn’t had any medical expenses yet this year but went to the emergency room this week.
 She’ll need to pay the first $400 of the cost since her individual deductible had not been met.
 Going forward, the health system will pay a portion of qualified expenses for the rest of the year.

-- John and Laurie will continue to pay copays for in-network office visits and prescriptions.
+- John and Laurie will continue to pay copays for health system and in-network office visits and prescriptions until their out-of-pocket maximum is met.

 - The HSA Advantage Plan has an aggregate deductible.